 If you need help planning classes, you will have to speak to an Academic Advisor or Counselor.

 HOW DO I KNOW WHAT CLASSES TO TAKE FIRST?

 You are always free to meet with an Academic Advisor or Counselor for more assistance.
+For immediate access, we recommend viewing our new online PROGRAM MAPPER tool.
+This tool allows you to view coursework needed for your major program here at COC.
 You may also review our Advisement Videos to assist you in what types of courses may be good to take first.

 WHERE DO I FIND MY REGISTRATION DATE?